What's the situation?

 - Zone B covers a 1,500-metre area, including 8,300 properties.

-Signs will be put in place notifying people of the restrictions and marking the controlled area boundaries.
+Signs are in place notifying people of the restrictions and marking the controlled area boundaries.

 Use our map to check if you are in the controlled area and which zone applies to you.